zaynefarhan/wlc-sites/README.md

 ## 📖 About

 This space is for **showcasing work**, not editing or submitting files.
-Each project you find here represents a student’s creativity, effort, and progress in coding and web development.
+Each project you find here represents a student's creativity, effort, and progress in coding and web development.

-You’re welcome to:
+You're welcome to:
 - Browse through different student projects.
 - View live websites hosted through GitHub Pages.
 - Get inspired by the work of others.